Fabrice Noël

-Fabrice Noël (born July 21, 1985 in Gressier) is a former Haitian footballer.
+Fabrice Noël (born July 21, 1985) is a Haitian former professional footballer who played as a striker.

-Career
+Club career

 Early life and career in Haiti

 Noël grew up poor in the village of Gressier, 12 miles west of Port-au-Prince.
 He began playing soccer at a very young age, taught by his mother and brothers.
 By the time he was 12 years old he was playing for the national team for 15-year-olds, and at the age of 16 he was one of the star players of Racing Club Haïtien, one of the country's most successful club teams.

 However, his skills and success ultimately brought tragedy.
 In November 2002, while Noël was in South Carolina taking part in an international tournament, he received a phone call from his mother, telling him that his two older brothers Luckner and Kenson had been shot to death.
 Their murders are thought to have been carried out by supporters of a rival club that he had refused to join.
 Noël was granted political asylum in the United States, but his parents and youngest brother were forced to go into hiding.

 After the ordeal, in late 2002, he went to live with a former coach in Palm Beach, Florida, and enrolled in Palm Beach Lakes High School.
 He joined the soccer team and quickly became the star, scoring 58 goals his senior season.